Ukrainian Comedian Faces Crazed Hecklers

 also still to be signed off.

-Well, we will have full, exclusive coverage of the political world's descent into the 8th to 15th circles of hell over the next, what now, three years, ten and a half months on the bugle.
+Well, we will have full, exclusive coverage of the political world's descent into the 8th to 15th circles of hell over the next, what, what, now, three years, ten and a half months on the bugle.

-And you brought my attention to this article about the many breakthroughs there have been recently in cancer treatment.
+health breakthrough correspondent, and um, you brought uh brought my attention to this article about the uh many breakthroughs there have been recently in uh in cancer treatment.

-Possibly, the idea that you might live longer than you would hitherto have been destined to do might be bad news if we're riding out this particular wild donkey.
+Possibly the idea that you might live longer than you would hitherto have been destined to do might be bad news if we're riding out this particular

-It's really like positive news and this is places where things like AI are genuinely applicable applicable and useful to human development in a way that they aren't when they're trying to make a terrible film for you.
+It's really like positive news, and this is places where things like AI are genuinely applicable and useful to human development in a way that they aren't when they're trying to make a terrible film for you.

 Various other